dragonofmercy/cs2-customradio/README.md

 * **Experimental Mod:** Please note that CustomRadio is an experimental mod.
 * **Performance Impact:** All Ogg files inside the Radios folder are loaded at the start of a game, users should be aware of potential loading performance changes.

+## Feature roadmap

+- ❌ Loading music files on demand
+- ✔️ Loading Meta tag from the audio file.
+(Title, Author, ...)
+- ✔️ Randomise the clips.
+- ✔️ Add many Radios as you want

 ## Thanks

 [Cities2Modding](https://github.com/optimus-code/Cities2Modding): An example mod for starting modding in Cities: Skylines II